 - 1. Healthy non-invasive trees within the urban forest shall be encouraged to be retained and integrated into proposed development.
-Where these trees cannot be retained, they will be subject to the Vegetation Compensation Plan addressed in Policy 6.1.96A.5.4. - 2.
+Where these trees cannot be retained, they will be subject to the Vegetation Compensation Plan addressed in Policy 6A.5.4. - 2.
 Where the City is undertaking infrastructure work, healthy non-invasive trees within the urban forest will be retained to the fullest extent possible.
 Where trees are required to be removed, relocation or replacement plantings will be provided by the City. - 3.
 Development and implementation of woodlot management plans may be required prior to the conveyance of woodlands to the City. - 4.
-Tree destruction or removal of trees on private property will be regulated by the City's tree by-law. - 5.
-Invasive, non-indigenous trees, shrubs and ground covers, such as European buckthorn, will be encouraged to be eradicated without the need for compensation through the Vegetation Compensation Plan.
+Tree destruction or removal of trees on private property will be regulated by the City's tree by-law.